 This intensive experience is designed to accommodate professional cheesemongers (working behind a service counter) who are looking to build in-depth knowledge of the production process.
 Other types of cheese professionals will be considered as space allows - we are currently only accepting 10 applicants in the interest of a high-quality experience.

-Once your spot is confirmed, a $600 payment can be made by credit card or check, but must be received by January6.
-If we have not received your payment by this time, your spot will be offered to those on the waitlist.
+Once your spot is confirmed, a $600 payment can be made by credit card or check, but must be received by February 2nd.
+If we have not received your payment by this time, your spot will be released to the waitlist.

 Campers will be responsible for transportation to and from Greensboro, though we can help arrange for ride-sharing.
 We are 1.25 hours from the Burlington airport, 3.25 hours from Boston Logan, and about 2.25 hours from both the Manchester, NH and Montreal airports.